jasonmayes/Particle-Engine/README.md

 Really, I like to hear feedback, and love to see what projects you have used it in.
 Feel free to give me a shoutout if you have used it.
 Talk to me: Via [Google+](https://plus.google.com/+JasonMayes/posts/WuamqdCvS8b), [twitter](http://www.twitter.com/jason_mayes), or my [website](http://www.jasonmayes.com/).

-## Disclaimer / Terms
+## Terms

-Feel free to use in your own projects.
+Feel free to use in your own personal projects.
 I only ask you keep any disclaimers with my code (even if code is modified / minified) so others can find the original source should they wish to get updates or support.
+A link back / social media shout out is always appreciated to help others discover it (and for me to see what great things it is being used for) but not required :-)

-A link back / social media shout out is always appreciated to help others discover it but not required :-)
+If you plan to use in a commercial project please contact me first if you are unable to adhere to the above terms.